Do you need financial relief as you await a personal injury lawsuit settlement in Texas?

 Texas’ roads are notorious for their busyness, which causes frequent accidents.
-The latest data from the U.S. Department of Transportation‘s Fatality Analysis Reporting System shows that there were a total of 3,343 fatal crashes in Texas during 2017, causing 3,722 deaths.
-This amounts to roughly to 13.1 deaths per 100,000 of the population, and 1.38 deaths per 100 million vehicle miles travelled.
-Of these crashes, 37% of were car occupants, 26% were pickup and SUV occupants, whilst 14% were motorcyclists.
-Of the 1,776 drivers involved in the accidents, 51% were drunk-drivers.
+The latest data from the U.S. Department of Transportation’s Fatality Analysis Reporting System shows that there were a total of 3,343 fatal crashes in Texas during 2017, causing 3,722 deaths.
+This amounts to roughly 13.1 deaths per 100,000 of the population, and 1.38 deaths per 100 million vehicle miles traveled.
+Of these crashes, 37% were car occupants, 26% were pickup and SUV occupants, whilst 14% were motorcyclists.
+Of the 1,776 drivers involved in the accidents, 51% were drunk drivers.

 Texas Lawsuit Funding FAQs

 Am I eligible for lawsuit funding in Texas?